 They soon became one of the few British Horse Society Approved Livery Yards in Leicestershire to reassure people of a quality yard and good care always.

-Sally is a BHSAI, Accredited Professional Coach and Registered Freelance Instructor and enjoys teaching a wide variety of clients of all abilities and all ages.
+Sally is an Accredited Professional Coach and Registered Freelance Instructor and enjoys teaching a wide variety of clients of all abilities and all ages.

 She holds a full Equine Specific First Aid Certificate and attends regular refresher courses with the British Horse Society.
 Sally has attended a Child Protection Course and is CRB Checked and attends regular Training Top-Up Days with the British Horse Society to keep abreast of all teaching techniques.